AnmolChachra/Image-Slicer/README.md

 # Image Slicer (from scratch)

 This blog will explain the code and equations mentioned in the code.
-Give it a read before going ahead.
+Give it a read before going ahead.<br>
 Blog - https://codeitplease.wordpress.com/2018/02/26/striding-and-slicing-images/

 Slice an image (padded or unpadded) into smaller images (overlapping or non-overlapping).
 This is a custom built script without the use of any wrapper modules (other than numpy).

 ## Use Case:

-1. Biomedical Images are High Definition.
+<li> Biomedical Images are High Definition.
 They can be sliced into smaller images, which may contain informative data.
 This also increases the training data for Machine Learning Algorithms.
-(Please visit the Blog for more details)
+(Please visit the Blog for more details)<br>

-2. Going through Image Slicer code and the associated Blog post, image analysis enthusiast can understand the working behind striding, padding and convolution operations.
+<li> Going through Image Slicer code and the associated Blog post, image analysis enthusiast can understand the working behind striding, padding and convolution operations.

 ## About the Module